extremenetworks/ipfabric-docs/docs/source/_includes/solutions/dcfabric/add_multihomed_endpoint.rst

    **mgmt_ip**                       The management IP address of the target device.

                                      Type: ``string``
-   *username*                        THe login user name to connect to the device.
+   *username*                        The login user name to connect to the device.

                                      Type: ``string``